Type 2 Diabetes Guide

 • Highly refined or processed foods.

 Diabetes doesn't mean you have to stick with bland, tasteless foods or a repetitive menu.
-There are many delicious diabetic-friendly recipes - even dessert recipes - that can help keep food an enjoyable part of your life.
+There are many delicious - even dessert recipes - that can help keep food an enjoyable part of your life.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.